The medium is the message

 But the imperative to “connect people” lacks the one ingredient essential for being a good citizen: Treating individual human beings as sacrosanct.
 To Facebook, the world is not made up of individuals, but of connections between them.
 The billions of Facebook accounts belong not to “people” but to “users,” collections of data points connected to other collections of data points on a vast Social Network, to be targeted and monetized by computer programs.

 There are certain things you do not in good conscience do to humans.
 To data, you can do whatever you like.

 Until Facebook and others do some serious soul-searching and don't only do the right thing when forced to by bad PR, you best bet is to just delete your accounts and get away from feeds designed to addict and manipulate you.
 Yes, I know it's easier said than done, Facebook counts on people being too addicted to leave but, for most people, these services are a convenience, not a necessity.

 Jaron Lanier clearly explains why in his book Ten Arguments for Deleting Your Social Media Accounts Right Now.
-I'm not a fan of his acronym use but I highly recommend it.
+I'm not a fan of his acronym use in the book but I highly recommend it.